 Successful breweries track the right KPIs for data-driven decision making.
 Photo: Elevate

-What are the key KPIs breweries should monitor for operational excellence?
+What are the key KPIs breweries should monitor in their brewery software?

 1. Gross Margin By Revenue Centre